 7. What has been the greatest help for you, your child and your family in overcoming these challenges?

-8. What has surprised you the most about raising a child with autism?
+8. What has surprised you the most about raising a child with microcephaly?

-9. What’s the main bit of/the best advice you’d give another parent who has a child with autism?
+9. What’s the main bit of/the best advice you’d give another parent who has a child with microcephaly?